-These are the basic set of tools to create design in Adobe Illustrator.
+These are the basic set of tools to create design in illustrator.
 They are easy to use and come quite handy at times of small changes and proportion management.

 Line Segment Tool

-Line segment tool is a little slash icon (/) in the toolbar on the left side of the Adobe Illustrator interface.
-The shortcut key of this tool is the Backward slash key (/).
+In Adobe Illustrator CC, Line Segment Tool is present inside the Rectangle Tool in the toolbar on the left side of interface.
+The shortcut key of this tool is the Forward slash key (\).

 Set the Stroke